 2. Variety and creativity are welcome in your prompts, including subjects that are both dark and light in tone.
 Don’t worry about possibly repeating prompts that have been used before, but do not repeat any of your own prompts within your month.

-3. Feel free to connect your prompts with historical or topical events related to the day in question.
+3. Feel free to connect your prompts with historical or topical events related to the day in question, but please keep each prompt relatively short.

 5. Remember that NaHaiWriMo has a worldwide audience, so it’s good to post each daily prompt up to 24 hours before the day to which it applies (depending on your time zone).
 This way, if you live in the Western hemisphere, your prompt won’t seem like it’s a day late for people in Japan or Australia, although it will feel early for others.